16 Top-Rated Tourist Attractions in Dublin

 9 The James Joyce Centre

 Around an eight-minute walk from the GPO, in a beautiful Georgian house is the James Joyce Centre founded by Irish Senator, one-time Presidential Candidate, and renowned Joycean scholar, David Norris.
-The house was built in 1784 for the Earl of Kenmare who used it as his townhouse.
 The museum is dedicated to all things Joycean, and although the writer never lived in the property, he had a connection to it through a real-life character featured in Ulysses, Prof. Denis J. Maginni, who ran a dance academy here.
 The building was condemned in the 1980s, but was ultimately saved and restored through a campaign spearheaded by David Norris.

 Hours: Open Monday-Saturday 10am-5pm, Sunday 12 midday-5pm, off-season & holidays restricted hours